GSA General Elections 2025-2026

 Here is the Referendum Question as it will be presented on the ballot:

-Do you agree to apply a fee levy of $2.75 per term in order to allow graduate students full access to the services offered by the CSU Legal Information Clinic?
-The fee levy increase will be effective in the Summer 2025 semester and is to be adjusted annually to the Consumer Price Index of Canada and billed in accordance with the University’s tuition, refund and withdrawal policy.
+Do you agree to apply a fee levy of $2.75 per term to allow graduate students full access to the services offered by the CSU Legal Information Clinic?
+The fee levy increase will be effective in the Summer 2025 semester, adjusted annually to the Consumer Price Index of Canada, and billed in accordance with the University’s tuition, refund, and withdrawal policy?

 CSU Off-Campus Housing and Job Bank